Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/getting-started.md

 ├─ Main.elm
 ├─ Shared.elm
 └─ Ports.elm

-public/
-├─ index.html
-├─ main.js
+tests/
-└─ style.css
+└─ README.md
 ```

 ### The project folder

-There are four interesting files in the project folder:
+There are a few interesting things in the project folder:

 File | Description
 :-- | :--